hfinkel/lfort/docs/InternalsManual.rst

 ============

-This document describes some of the more important APIs and internal design decisions made in the Clang C front-end.
+This document describes some of the more important APIs and internal design decisions made in the LFort C front-end.
 The purpose of this document is to both capture some of this high level information and also describe some of the design decisions behind it.
-This is meant for people interested in hacking on Clang, not for end-users.
+This is meant for people interested in hacking on LFort, not for end-users.
 The description below is categorized by libraries, and does not describe any of the clients of the libraries.

 LLVM Support Library